wesslen/iviz-rstudio-workshop/README.md

 I **highly** recommend using RStudio Cloud for workshop materials.

-If you have an RStudio Cloud account, click this link (and you're done): <>
+If you have an RStudio Cloud account, click this link: <https://rstudio.cloud/project/40182>

 If you don't have an account yet, you can sign up for a free account [https://rstudio.cloud](https://rstudio.cloud/).